NO SECOND CHANCE

 Shot twice by an unseen assailant, Dr. Marc Seidman lies in a hospital bed.
 His wife has been killed.
 His six-month-old daughter has vanished.
 But just when his world seems forever shattered, the ransom note arrives: We are watching.
 If you contact the authorities, you will never see your daughter again.
 There will be no second chance.
 With no one to trust, and mired in a deepening quicksand of deception and deadly secrets, Marc clings to one unwavering vow: bring home his daughter, at any cost.

-That action was splintered and broken up by the first-person narrated sections of the MC, Dr. Marc Seidman, and the rest of the characters who seem to just be talking amongst themselves.
+That action was splintered and broken up by the first-person narrated sections of the MC, Dr. Marc Seidman, while the rest of the characters just seemed to be talking amongst themselves.
 And I couldn’t really shake the feeling, as I read, that this was an overly long treatment for a made for TV movie of the week.

 The sad thing is, the premise for this one sounded so good.
 A man wakes in hospital to learn he’s been shot, twice, and his wife is dead, and his only child, kidnapped.
 This should have been a nail-biting thriller, and roller coaster ride of emotions.

 Instead, we’re offered every crackpot theory as to what happened and why, and who might have been involved.
 As I said, it felt like a bad made for TV movie.
-There’s always 1 or 2 crazed killers, utterly out of touch with reality yet, apparently, still functional enough to mastermind everything from a motel room.
-Then there’s the rich family who can afford the multi-million dollar ransoms, plus the one wacko family, who’s a weak link.
+There’s always 1 or 2 crazed killers, utterly out of touch with reality yet, apparently, still functional enough to mastermind everything from a motel room to a murder.
+Then there’s the rich family who can afford the multi-million dollar ransoms, plus the one wacko family member, who’s a weak link.

 What’s farcical is the trail of dead bodies in these kind of novels, all justified by including the Bonnie and Clyde pair of sociopaths.
 And the slim to none existent excuse to justify all this is a little hard to swallow.